-Under the Plan, the Company contributes a percentage of each Participant's Compensation ("Matching Contributions"), as determined by the Retirement Plan Committee, at its sole discretion.
+Under the Plan, the Company contributes a percentage of each Participant's Compensation ("Matching Contributions").
 The Company's contributions for the benefit of the Participants are made in cash in an amount equal to a percentage of the Participant's pre-tax contributions.
-For the Plan year ended December 31, 2009, the Company contributed an amount equal to 100% of the first one hundred dollars of a Participant's contribution and 50% thereafter of the Participant's pre-tax contributions, up to a maximum amount equal to 6% of the Participant's annual Compensation.
+For the Plan year ended December 31, 2010, the Company contributed an amount equal to 50% of a Participant's pre-tax contributions, up to a maximum amount equal to 6% of the Participant's annual Compensation.

 The Company, at its sole discretion, may also make discretionary contributions for the benefit of all Participants regardless of whether they elected to make pretax contributions to the Plan ("Discretionary Contributions").
 The amount of such Discretionary Contributions is to be determined by the Board of Directors of the Company (the "Board").
-The Company made no Discretionary Contributions to the Plan for the year ended December 31, 2009.
+The Company made no Discretionary Contributions to the Plan for the year ended December 31, 2010.